 SSE Renewables

-SSE Renewables develops, constructs and operates world class renewable power assets in its core markets of Ireland and the UK, with a growing presence internationally.
-This includes 700MW of operational onshore wind capacity on the island of Ireland across 31 wholly owned SSE and joint venture wind farm sites.
+SSE Renewables develops, constructs and operates world class renewable assets in its core markets of Ireland and the UK, with a growing presence internationally.
+This includes 800MW of operational onshore wind capacity on the island of Ireland across 32 wholly owned SSE and joint venture wind farm sites.

 SSE Airtricity

-SSE Airtricity supplies electricity and gas to 750,000 energy customers across the island of Ireland.
+SSE Airtricity supplies electricity and gas for almost 750,000 energy customers across the island of Ireland.

 It harnesses the wind from SSE Renewables wind farms to supply greener electricity for homes and businesses in the Republic of Ireland and Northern Ireland.
 It also supplies an array of energy related services such as smart electricity plans and home energy upgrades, helping customers to reduce and control energy usage in their homes.